You buff beauty

 Sometimes the stars do align properlyin the sky.
 This morning I had a meeting up north.
 I decided well in advance to avoid traffic, leave home early and bird somewhere along the coast north of Tel Aviv metropolin.

-Yesterday evening, mega news broke of the first Buff-breasted Sandpiper for Israel, found by Gal Sherbelis, exactly where I had originally planned to go birding.
+Yesterday evening, mega news broke of the first Buff-breasted for Israel, found by Gal Sherbelis, exactly where I had originally planned to go birding.
 So my alibi was set, now the bird had the obligation to play ball.

 I arrived there way too early this morning, and with the gathering crowds waited for sufficient light to allow a good scan of the large turf fields of Ga’ash.